jreisinger/docs/data/notes/cs/big-o-notation.md

 O(1) - constant scaling

-* no matter the scale of the input, performance of the system does not change
+* no matter the size of the input, performance of the system does not change
+* such algorithms are rare
 * ex. hash-table lookup in RAM
-* such algorithms are rare

 O(log n) - logarithmic scaling